A two-component vector WIMP -- fermion FIMP dark matter model with an extended seesaw mechanism: First-order phase transitions and associated gravitational waves

 For the expressions for $f_{\rm col}$, $f_{\rm sw}$, $f_{\rm turb}$, $v_w$, $\kappa$, $\kappa_v$, and $\kappa_{\rm trub}$, see Appendix \ref{apdx:GWexpr}.

 Three parameters that play the key roles in the GW signal are

 where $S_{\rm E} = S_3/T$ is the Euclidean action of a bubble with $S_3$ being the three-dimensional action, $\rho_{\text{vac}}$ the released energy density during the phase transition, and $\rho_{\rm rad}^{*}=g_{*} \pi^{2} T_{*}^{4} / 30$, with $g_{*}$ being the number of effective degrees of freedom at $T=T_*$.
 We take $T_*$ to be the nucleation temperature $T_n$.
-We employ {\tt CosmoTransitions} \cite{Wainwright:2011kj} to numerically compute the three key parameters, $\alpha$, $\beta/H_*$, and the nucleation temperature $T_n$.
-In Fig.~\ref{fig:GWsBPs}, we present the FOPT-associated GW signals for three benchmark points together with the sensitivity curves of future space-based GW experiments such as LISA, DECIGO, and BBO.
-The three benchmark points, that account for not only the neutrino masses and the correct DM relic density, but also the strong FOPTs, are summarised in Table~\ref{tab:BPs}.
-One may notice that the three benchmark points have different DM compositions.
-In the case of the first benchmark point, both the WIMP and FIMP contribute equally to the total DM relic density, while the second (third) benchmark point is mostly composed of the FIMP (WIMP) DM.
-We see from Fig.~\ref{fig:GWsBPs} that the GW signals for all the benchmark points are well within the reach of the detectability threshold of BBO, DECIGO, and Ultimate-DECIGO.
-Finally, we briefly comment on the effect of the Coleman-Weinberg corrections.
-The effect here is similar to the strong FOPT cases mentioned above; namely, the results are subject to the choice of the renormalisation scale.
-For example, with the choice of the electroweak VEV for the renormalisation scale, we observe that the strength of the GW signals are weakened; see also, {\it e.g.}, Ref.~\cite{Costa:2022oaa}.
+We employ {\tt CosmoTransitions} \cite{Wainwright:2011kj} to numerically compute the three key parameters, $\alpha$, $\beta/\mathcal{H}_*$, and the nucleation temperature $T_n$.
+In Fig.~\ref{fig:GWsBPs}, we present the FOPT-associated GW signals for three BPs together with the sensitivity curves of future space-based GW experiments such as LISA, DECIGO, and BBO.
+The three BPs, that account for not only the neutrino masses and the correct DM relic density, but also the strong FOPTs, are summarised in Table~\ref{tab:BPs}.
+One may notice that the three BPs have different DM compositions.
+In the case of the first BP (BP1), both the WIMP and FIMP contribute equally to the total DM relic density, while the BP2 (BP3) is mostly composed of the FIMP (WIMP) DM.
+We see from Fig.~\ref{fig:GWsBPs} that the GW signals for all the BPs are well within the reach of the detectability threshold of BBO, DECIGO, and Ultimate-DECIGO.